tum-pbs/racecar/README.md

 ## Abstract:

-We propose a novel training approach for improving the generalization in neural networks.
-We show that in contrast to regular constraints for orthogonality, our approach represents a {\em data-dependent} orthogonality constraint, and is closely related to singular value decompositions of the weight matrices.
-We also show how our formulation is easy to realize in practical network architectures via a reverse pass, which aims for reconstructing the full sequence of internal states of the network.
-Despite being a surprisingly simple change, we demonstrate that this forward-backward training approach, which we refer to as "racecar" training, leads to significantly more generic features being extracted from a given data set.
-Networks trained with our approach show more balanced mutual information between input and output throughout all layers, yield improved explainability and, exhibit improved performance for a variety of tasks and task transfers.
+The pressing need for pretraining algorithms has been diminished by numerous advances in terms of regularization, architectures, and optimizers.
+Despite this trend, we re-visit the classic idea of unsupervised autoencoder pretraining and propose a modified variant that relies on a full reverse pass trained in conjunction with a given training task.
+This yields networks that are {\em as-invertible-as-possible}, and share mutual information across all constrained layers.
+We additionally establish links between singular value decomposition and pretraining and show how it can be leveraged for gaining insights about the learned structures.
+Most importantly, we demonstrate that our approach yields an improved performance for a wide variety of relevant learning and transfer tasks ranging from fully connected networks over residual neural networks to generative adversarial networks.
+Our results demonstrate that unsupervised pretraining has not lost its practical relevance in today’s deep learning environment.

 Pre-print: <https://arxiv.org/pdf/2007.00024.pdf>